StormChild/bdd-nona-demo/README.md

 2. Extension: Cucumber (Gherkin) Full Support
 3. Extension: Gherkin PDF (optional)

+### CI/CD
+1. Github
+2. Github Actions
+3. Curl to Cucumber for Jira (For living docs)

 ## Project Management
 1. Inside Jira you can setup your Cucumber for Jira with Cucumber files inside your tasks
 2. Once you have filled your backlog you can add these stories to your sprint